Anton-Latukha/Scripts/README.md

-# Scripts
+# scripts
-Stash of scripts
+Stash of scripts for day-to-day use